tapacikk/McUtils/README.md

 McUtils is a set of utilities written by the McCoy group for the McCoy group to handle common things we do, like pulling data from electronic structure calculations, doing unit conversions, interpolating functions, making attractive plots, getting finite difference derivatives, performing fast, vectorized operations, etc.

 *This version is modified by Taras to include the SelectAnharmonicModes option*
+#### TODO:
+- make the FChkDerivatives class figure out the number of atoms smarter (from force constants and not from the total num of derivs)
+- implement the smart insertion of zeroes
+- implement the selectanharmonicmodes option on the global level

 We're working on [documenting the package](https://mccoygroup.github.io/References/Documentation/McUtils.html), but writing good documentation takes more time than writing good code.
 Docs for the actively edited, unstable branch can be found [here](https://mccoygroup.github.io/McUtils).